Money For Nothing: Universal Basic Income

 We have a shortage of skills across industries.
 In oil and gas, mining, shipping and a host of other sectors sizable cohorts of experienced workers are about to retire with no pipeline of apprentices to take their place.
 Meanwhile our economies are littered with college degrees no employer finds useful.
 This is hardly the time to tell young people they should follow their passion and not worry about job prospects.

 There’s another small problem: we don’t have the money.
 Advanced economies are deep in debt, with a looming rise in pension and health care expenditures ahead.
 A little arithmetic: UBI is supposed to cover basic needs, so let’s set it at the poverty line, which in the US is just under $16,000 per year.
 There are about 270 million Americans over the age of 18, so UBI would cost $4.3 trillion.
 This is almost twice total federal income taxes.
-If UBI won’t undermine work incentives, doubling personal income taxes certainly will.
+If UBI won’t undermine work incentives, tripling personal income taxes certainly will.

 “But we’ll claw it back in taxes from those who don’t need it,” is the objection.
 Ah.
 Then you don’t really want it to be universal.
 What you’re really talking about is a social safety net for the vulnerable.
 As luck would have it, we have one already!
 We need to improve it, and that’s one of the hardest problems in economics: to help people when they’re down and out without undermining work incentives.
 That’s why unemployment benefits are time-limited and contingent on looking for work.
 Human nature is what it is: if you give people money for free, they work less — even the meaningless “UBI experiments” point in that direction.